mrsimonsen/UnityPlaygroundCustomScripts/README.md

 ### Create On Death
 Allows an object to create a prefab when it's health reaches 0.
 Requires a Health System Attribute.
 This fixes the problem where an object will either create a prefab every time it's hit or being destroyed after 1 hit while having more health.

+### Level Generation from pixelmap
+Generates prefabs based on pixel color from a colormap in a PNG or photoshop file.
+See tutorial video to see how it works.

 ### Modify Health By Tag
 Allows an object to only do damage to a certain tag.
 This fixes the problem where bullets shot by the player damage the player or enemies damage other enemies.